Pechino Express: Format

 If the leg features a challenge for immunity, the couple winning it automatically qualifies for the following leg, doesn't have to complete the leg and usually gets to spend the night in a comfortable place, while if a challenge for advantage is offered, the couple winning it still has to finish the race and risks being eliminated, but starts the second part of the leg with a bonus which can be decisive to be able to win the leg and advance.
 In both cases, the couple winning the challenge also has to decide which of the remaining couples gets a malus, which can slow down the race and increase the chances of ending last.

 At the finish line there is a red mat, onto which the couples have to jump in order to complete the leg.
-The winning couple of each leg is awarded a medal worth €5,000 in gold tokens to be donated to a charity working in the countries visited throughout the race.
+The winning couple of each leg is awarded a medal worth €5,000 to be donated to a charity working in the countries visited throughout the race.
 During the awards ceremony, the host announces the order of arrival of all the couples and afterwards the winners have to decide which of the last two couples to finish will be eliminated.
 The chosen couple has to face the verdict of the Black Envelope of Pechino Express, which says if the leg is eliminatory or not.

+Starting from season 10, the winning couple of each leg also has to choose which of remaining couples starts the following leg with a malus.

 In the final episode of the show, the three or four remaining couples compete in a final sprint to reach the finish line.
 The first part of this final leg decides the two finalist couples, while the second part determines the winning couple.
-The winners receive a medal worth €10,000 in gold tokens to be donated to a charity working in the countries visited throughout the race.
+The winners receive a medal worth €10,000 to be donated to a charity working in the countries visited throughout the race.